dbuteau/science-microformat/README.md

 ## Credibility score:
 Credibility score go from -1 to 3.
 Where:
-- -1: represent really poor credibility this can be considered as clearly a fake news
+- -1: represent really poor credibility this can be considered as clearly a fake news or bad science
 - 0: a study not pair checked or poorly documented or poorly documented meta-analysis
 - 1: a study containing verifiable facts, or poorly documented meta-analysis
 - 2: a well documented and pair checked study